This programme allows you to effectively use audiovisual technologies in order to give audiences access to relevant services and products.

-Audiovisual translation is an exciting new field in translation studies.
+This is a programme that follows closely such developments by examining movements from the visual/aural plane to the verbal plane.
 Our programme provides a broad introduction to the subject, ranging from dubbing and voice-over to surtitling and subtitling, while offering a practical focus on professionally oriented training in interlingual subtitling.

 Learning from professionals and academics in a supportive environment, you will be entering one of the few programmes dedicated to audiovisual translation, which will prepare you for a growing professional market, as well as for the exciting research opportunities in this expanding field.

 Professional subtitlers bring their real-world experience and standards into the classroom as tutors.
 Experienced academic staff with excellent research records help you to develop a broad understanding of the current and future challenges of audiovisual translation.
-Regular seminars in our Professional Aspects of Translation series, held throughout the year, provide additional insights from a range of experienced professionals.
+Regular seminars in our Translation Studies series, held throughout the year, provide additional insights from a range of experienced professionals.

 The programme is offered in English paired with Arabic, Chinese, French, German, Greek, Italian, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish, according to demand.
 The programme offers 24/7 access to computer labs and the latest professional subtitling software.